applift/rails-code-challenge/README.md

 # Applift Rails code challenge
-The purpose of the challenge is to get an idea of your development style and skills.
-The way you structure code, tests, etc.
+The purpose of the challenge is to get an idea of your development style and skills

 ## Descprition
 Create RoR application where user can create multiple API endpoints by specifying SQL and returns query results as JSON.